cowscrubber/HunanTV-Kodi-Addon/Readme.md

 - Hunan Vision
 - Golden Eagle Documentary

+This works with PseudoTV Live.
+The original code by Romanvm did not work with PseudoTV.

-The stream scraped by this addon is accessible for free in http://www.mgtv.com/live.
+The stream used in this addon is accessible for free in http://www.mgtv.com/live.
+100% legal as far as I can tell.

 This is only tested to work on Kodi 18.1 Leia.
 I do not know if this will work in other versions as of this writing.
 I am in no way warranting the reliability of this addon.